AlmeidaaPauloo/AlmeidaaPauloo/README.md

-- 🌱 I’m currently learning of dotNET framework  | REACT | Database  ...
+##- 🌱 I’m currently learning of dotNET framework  | REACT | Database
+##-    I'm a systems analysis and development student at the universiy UNINOVE

 <div align="center">
   <a href="https://github.com/AlmeidaaPauloo">